-The Plan's investments other than cash held by its administrative manager, are segregated into a separate account and managed under separate investment agreements with Schroder Management, Ltd., Anchor Capital Advisors, L.L.C., and DSM Capital Partners, L.L.C.
-All of these accounts give Regions the custodianship, but give Schroder Management, Ltd, Anchor Capital Advisors, L.L.C., and DSM Capital Partners the authority to manage the investments.
+The Plan's investments, other than cash held by its administrative manager, are segregated into a separate account, and managed under separate investment agreements.
+All of these accounts give Regions custodianship but give the investment advisors the authority to manage the investments.